-Can a Minor Sue for Compensation from an Accident By Themselves?
+Minor Injuries, Major Consequences: Can a Child Sue for Compensation After an Accident?

 CAN A MINOR SUE IN ALABAMA?